-If you use VDMX (a VJ application that mixes and composites media), you can install Vuo compositions to add to your available visual effects.
+If you use CoGe or VDMX (VJ applications that mix and composite media), you can install Vuo compositions to add to your available visual effects.
 This manual explains how to set up your compositions in Making compositions fit a mold with protocols.
-To learn how to install and use compositions in VDMX, check out their documentation.
+To learn how to install and use compositions in CoGe and VDMX, check out their documentation.